danielgindi/knex-schema-builder/README.md

 Each action can optionally have a `min_version` and/or `max_version` to specify limits for specific action, whether or not it will be executed.
 I.e if upgrading from an older version, you might not want to create certain columns as they have already been created due to a `createTable` action.

+Each action can optionally have a `"ignore_errors": true` specified to ignore errors on the specific action.

 ## Structure for the *schema.json*

     {